dagargo/elektroid/README.md

 `elektroid-cli` brings the same funcionality than `elektroid` to the command line.

-There are global -or machine- commands and data oriented commands.
+There are device commands and filesystem commands.
 The latter have the form `a-b` where `a` is a command and `b` is a filesystem, (e.g., `ls-project`, `download-sound`, `mkdir-sample`).
 Notice that the filesystem is always in the singular form and some older commands are deprecated but kept for compatibility reasons although there are not documented here.

 These are the available filesystems: